SantiagoEnriqueGA/custom_database/README.md

 - **_run_all_scripts.ps1**: Runs all PowerShell scripts in the `scripts/` folder sequentially.
 - **todo_comments.ps1**: Finds and lists all TODO comments in Python files.
-- **documentation.ps1**: Generates documentation for Python files in the `segadb/` folder, and moves the generated HTML files to the `docs/` folder.
 - **count_lines.ps1**: Counts the number of lines in each Python file, sorts the files by line count in descending order, and calculates the total number of lines.
 - **comment_density.ps1**: Calculates the comment density (percentage of lines that are comments) in Python files.
+- **documentation_html.ps1**: Generates HTML documentation for Python files in the `segadb/` folder, and moves the generated HTML files to the `docs/` folder.
+- **documentation_md.ps1**: Generates markdown documentation for Python files in the `segadb/` folder.

 ## Documentation
-Pydoc documentation is generated from the PowerShell script `documentation.ps1`.
+Pydoc documentation is generated from the PowerShell script `documentation_html.ps1`.
 To view the documentation, run the following command in the terminal: `python -m pydoc -p 8080`
 Then open a web browser and navigate to http://localhost:8080/segadb.html

+Pydoc Markdown is also availible and is generated from the PowerShell script `documentation_md.ps1`.
+The output file is located in [`docs/documentation.md`](docs/documentation.md)

 ## Tests
 To run the tests, use the following command: `python -m unittest discover -s tests`